felipebottega/Tensor-Fox/README.md

     matplotlib
     numba

 Make sure Numba and Numpy updated.
-Additionaly, make sure you are using a nice version of BLAS.
+Additionaly, make sure you are using a nice version of BLAS (MKL if possible).
+One other alternative to installing all these modules manually is just to install [Anaconda](https://www.anaconda.com/distribution/), then everything, including the BLAS version, will be installed properly and up to date.

 That is all!
-Tensor Fox is read to go!
+Now Tensor Fox is read to go!
 Let's start importing Tensor Fox and other necessary modules for now.

 ![alt text](https://github.com/felipebottega/Tensor-Fox/blob/master/readme_files/ipynb1.png)